cyberjoe009/cyberjoe-social-toolkit/README.md

-# cyberjoe-social-toolkit
+# cyberjoe-tection-toolkit

 THIS TOOL WILL BE USED FOR PENETRATION TESTING ONLY.
 THIS TOOL WILL NOT BE USED FOR ANYTHING BAD.
 ITS A TOOL FOR PENETRATION TESTING PROFESSIONALS.
 ITS VERY BASIC.
 ONLY USE THIS TOOL IF YOU HAVE A CONTRACT FOR A PENTEST.

 How to Use and Expand:

-Save: Save the code as a .py file (cyberjoe_social.py).
+Save: Save the code as a .py file (cyberjoe_tection.py).

 Install Tkinter: If you don't have it, install it: sudo apt-get install python3-tk (on Debian/Ubuntu) or the equivalent for your system.

-Run: Execute the script: python3 cyberjoe_social.py
+Run: Execute the script: python3 cyberjoe_tection.py

-Add Tools: The most important part is adding more tools.
-Follow the existing examples:
-Add the tool name to the self.tool_dropdown list.

 ______________________________________________________________________________________________________